rooseveltframework/roosevelt/README.md

   - Default: `false`
 - `noMinify`: Disables HTML minification as well as the minification step in (supporting) CSS and JS compilers.
 Automatically enabled during dev mode.
 Can also be passed as the command line argument `-no-minify`.
   - Default: `false`
+- `validator`: Enables or disables the built-in HTML validator in dev mode.
+Can also be disabled by passing the command line argument `no-html-validator`.
+  - Default: `false`
 - `multipart`: Settings to pass along to [formidable](https://github.com/felixge/node-formidable) using [formidable's API](https://github.com/felixge/node-formidable#api) for multipart form processing.
 Access files uploaded in your controllers by examining the `req.files` object.
 Roosevelt will remove any files uploaded to the `uploadDir` when the request ends automatically.
 To keep any, be sure to move them before the request ends.
 To disable multipart forms entirely, set this option to false.
   - Default: `{'multiples': true}`
 - ~~`maxLagPerRequest`: Maximum amount of time in miliseconds a given request is allowed to take before being interrupted with a 503 error.
 (See [node-toobusy](https://github.com/lloyd/node-toobusy))~~ *([Temporarily disabled](https://github.com/lloyd/node-toobusy/issues/45))*